Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Introduction

+Our extension of the TMD model is similar in spirit to \citet{murphy2006,murphy2008aoas,murphy2008jasa, murphy2010}'s extension of the PL model, but we allow infinite mixture components using the Dirichlet process prior.
+Moreover, unlike the PL model, the TMD model does not have a closed-form likelihood, and thus impose additional computational challenges.
 The rest of this article is organized as follows.
-Section \ref{sec2} elaborates on our Bayesian models for rank data with covariates.
-Section \ref{sec3} provides details of our Markov Chain Monte Carlo algorithms.
+Sections \ref{sec:latent_regression} and \ref{sec:extension} elaborate on our Bayesian models for rank data with covariates.
+Section \ref{sec3} provides details of our Markov Chain Monte Carlo (MCMC) algorithms.
 Section \ref{agg_mcmc} introduces multiple analysis tools using MCMC samples.
-Section \ref{sec4} displays simulation results to validate our approaches.
-Section \ref{realData} describes the two real-data applications using the proposed methods.
+Section \ref{sec:simulation} displays simulation results to validate our approaches.
+Section \ref{sec:realdata} describes the two real-data applications using the proposed methods.
 Section \ref{sec6} concludes with a short discussion.